-The first graphite drawing technique is "hatching and crosshatching".
-This technique can be used with a variety of drawing media besides graphite.
+The first two graphite drawing techniques we'll discuss is "hatching and crosshatching".
+These techniques can be used with a variety of drawing media besides graphite.
 Hatching and crosshatching is achieved by drawing lines to create value.
 These lines may cross over each other.
 The more the lines cross over each other, the darker the value.
 By varying the frequency of marks, a range of value can be achieved.
 This range of value leads to the illusion of form.

-The third graphite drawing technique is "rendering".
+Another drawing technique is "rendering".
 Rendering occurs when you use an eraser to draw.
-This usually means that the artist applies graphite to the surface and then removes some it.
-It is a process of addition and subtraction of the graphite from the surface.
+This usually means that the artist applies graphite to the surface and then removes some of it to create lighter values and highlights.
+It is a process of both addition and subtraction.
+An eraser is used, but additional graphite is added to create darker tones.
 Rendering usually results in a "smokey", atmospheric look.